-This lack of a binding target at the national level meant that additionality of JI units could be assessed only on a project level.
-However the institutions to ensure additionality were not strong – and project additionality is inherently very difficult to establish in most cases.
-The lack of credible and stringent baselines for Joint Implementation projects inundated the international carbon market with very cheap credits, bringing down global carbon prices and national carbon prices in those countries that allowed them for compliance with their ETS.
+This allowance surplus at the national level meant that additionality of JI units could be assessed only on a project level.
+Given the absence of international oversight under “track 1”, no credible additionality test was applied to “track 1” JI projects from Russia and Ukraine.
+Because of this, as well as the lack of credible and stringent baselines for ’track 1”projects, they inundated the international carbon market with very cheap credits, bringing down global carbon prices and national carbon prices in those countries that allowed them for compliance with their ETS.

-CAT and JI are similar in that they involve carbon credit exchanges between countries with national emissions reductions commitments, under the Kyoto Protocol for Joint Implementation and under the Paris Agreement for Climate Action Teams.
+CAT and JI are similar in that they involve carbon credit exchanges between countries with national emissions reductions commitments, under the Kyoto Protocol for JI and under the Paris Agreement for CATs.
 However, they propose two very different approaches to do so.
-CAT agreements are underpinned by a meaningful mitigation baseline for the whole host country economy, as set by an ambitious NDC.
+CAT agreements are underpinned by a meaningful mitigation baseline for the whole host country economy, as set by an ambitious and an ambitious crediting baseline which is set well below a credible BAU scenario and the national (NDC) reference scenario.
 This ensures that high integrity units are achieved.
-JI instead relies on project-based baselines to demonstrate additionality.
-These project-based baselines are not constrained within an ambitious national cap.
-They were often not credible, leading to non-additional projects and credits.
-Demonstration of additionality under a CAT agreement is relatively straightforward, as it involves emission reductions beyond an already ambitious NDC, which effectively sets a GHG emissions cap for the host country.
+As discussed above, ‘track 1” JI projects-lacked credible additionality and baseline determination, and were not subject to an ambitious national cap.
+Demonstration of additionality under a CAT agreement is relatively straightforward, as it involves emission reductions beyond an already ambitious NDC, which effectively sets a binding GHG emissions cap for the host country.

 In its Annex B, the Kyoto Protocol set binding emission reduction targets for 37 industrialized countries and economies in transition and the European Union.